-My Victorian Bush fires Diary became a piece of "Australian history" and is archived in the National Library of Australia.
+My Victorian Bush fires Diary - specifically the very dramatic recount of Day One - became a piece of "Australian history" and is archived in the National Library of Australia.

 After being home for a few days in the wake of a month-long evacuation due to the Victorian bush fires, we hear/smell/feel/see something that makes our hearts sing: rain.
 It pours overnight, and drizzles through the next few days.
 Although naysayers worry about erosion and the negative long-term restorative effects of too much rain, we […]

 In this final entry of my Australian bushfire diary, I return home…to a place I’d only moved into 2 days before the fires.

 Two weeks into the Victoria Bush Fires of 2009, I need to get away.
 Thankfully that chance comes, and I reflect on living in the present moment.

 In this busy fire diary, I am heading back into the thick smoke after a brief break in Melbourne.
 Going back is very difficult.

 In this fire diary: The roads are finally open and I take a drive through charred landscapes to visit some friends in Melbourne.